StruhsE/Data_Course_STRUHS/README.md

 www.creedthoughts.gov.www/creedthoughts
-Michael Scott's Dunder Mifflin Scranton Meredith Palmer Memorial Celebrity Rabies Awareness Pro-Am Fun Run Race for the Cure This README file contains only office quotes not any hatemail
+Michael Scott's Dunder Mifflin Scranton Meredith Palmer Memorial Celebrity Rabies Awareness Pro-Am Fun Run Race for the Cure This README file contains only office quotes not any hatemail This honestly isn't as bad as I had expected